Getting Started for Suppliers

 - Store Settings: You've got options.
 Learn what they are and how to set your preferences.

-- Working with Inventory Details: See this guide for information on the different ways to work with inventory in Order Desk.
+- How to Work with Inventory Details: See this guide for information on the different ways to work with inventory in Order Desk.

-- Working with Inventory Counts: If you need to manage inventory counts in Order Desk, this guide covers how it works and provides some tips and special features.
+- How to Work with Inventory Quantities: If you need to manage inventory quantities in Order Desk, this guide covers how it works and provides some tips and special features.

-- Product Code Match, Skip and Replace: Need to swap a SKU, match a SKU, replace a SKU or work with bundles and kits?
+- How to Use Product Code Match, Skip and Replace: Need to swap a SKU, match a SKU, replace a SKU or work with bundles and kits?
 Read how in this guide.

-- Sync Item Details Into Orders: If you have details saved to inventory items in Order Desk and need those details added to orders, learn how to sync inventory in this guide.
+- How to Sync Item Details Into Orders: If you have details saved to inventory items in Order Desk and need those details added to orders, learn how to sync inventory in this guide.

 - Inventory Helper: Use the Inventory Helper integration to tell Order Desk when to send inventory re-order notifications.

-- Shipping Class Match: Set shipping preferences in each fulfillment integration so orders are sent through with the right info.
+- How to Set Up Shipping Class Matches: Set shipping preferences in each fulfillment integration so orders are sent through with the right info.

 - Imports: Import files of orders, shipments or inventory into Order Desk.